-What is it?The Debugger-LPT enables you to observe the behaviour of the processor step by step.
-In contrast with Debugger it is controlled by the printer port of a PC.
+What is it?The Debugger-LPT enables you to observe the behaviour of various processors step by step.
+It is based on the Debugger but in contrast with it, the Debugger-LPT is controlled by the printer port of a PC or an Arduino.

 The storyMy original debugger has three disadvantages: